 The Digital Millennium Copyright Act of 1998 is a boon for online businesses.
 The law contains safe harbor provisions that prevent a site being sued for copyright infringement based on content uploaded by an independent user of the website, to wit, user-generated content.
 Sites can only take advantage of the DMCA safe harbor if they comply with the requirements of the DMCA, a painful lesson one online business recently learned.

 The DMCA requires online operators to jump through several hoops to avoid copyright infringement liability for user-generated content.
 One step is the designation of an agent to receive takedown notices from copyright owners.

 The DMCA agent must be an individual familiar with the compliance requirements of the law.
 DMCAAgentService.com can supply you with an agent.
 Once selected, the agent is listed in the DMCA policy published on the website in question and registered with the Copyright Office.
 The Copyright Office then lists this person in a database available online to the public.

-The selection and designation of the agent is one of the simpler requirements of the DMCA to meet.
-That being said, the simplicity does not mean you can skip the step.
+The selection and designation of the agent are one of the simpler requirements of the DMCA to meet.
+That being said, simplicity does not mean you can skip the step.
 A company known as Allvoices, Inc. recently discovered this painful lesson.

 No Agent – No Protection

 Allvoices, Inc. runs an online community platform.
 Users are encouraged to participate in the community by uploading content to the site, including graphics, text, and audio recordings.
 The company launched the website in 2008.
 However, no DMCA Agent was registered with the Copyright Office until March of 2011.

 David Oppenheimer is a professional photographer.
 He discovered that a number of his photos were uploaded by users to the Allvoices website in February 2011 and sent the company a cease and desist letter.
 Allvoices failed to remove the photographs immediately.
-Oppenheimer brought suit alleging AllVoices violated copyright law by failing to remove the content and by failing to terminate members who repeatedly posted copyrighted material without permission.
+Oppenheimer brought suit alleging AllVoices violated the copyright law by failing to remove the content and by failing to terminate members who repeatedly posted copyrighted material without permission.